outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - what vectors approximate it
       - compressing
         - what vectors efficiently compress it without losing info
+        - what info is lost with what compressions
+      - expanding
+        - what vectors efficiently expand it
     - originating
       - what vectors connect it or position it at which origin